ntop/n2n/doc/Routing.md

 10.0.0.1 is the IP address of the gateway to use to route the specified network.
 It should correspond to the IP address of the `server` within n2n.
 Multiple `-n` options can be specified.

 The utility connects to the local edge's management port to receive information about peers and supernodes.
-It currently works on Linux only.
+It currently works on Linux only but certainly can be ported to other OS (the route handling code is quite OS dependant).

 As an alternative to the `tools/n2n-route` utility, the `ip route` linux command can be manually used.
 See the [n2n-gateway.sh](scripts/n2n-gateway.sh) script for an example.
 See also the following description of other use cases and in depth explanation.